 There are two traineeship periods:

 - from 1 March to 31 July (applications to be made between 1 July and 15 September of each year)

-- from 1 October to 28 February (applications to be made between 1 February and 15 April of each year)
+- from 16 September to the end of February for the traineeships in the Members' chambers and 1 October to the end of February for the traineeships in the administrative departments (applications to be made between 1 February and 15 April of each year)